What you should know when deploying .NET 6 application to Linux-based App Service?

 App Service Plan creation

-I struggled some time with multiple provisioning errors after I noticed this blog post by Azure App Service team.
-You should determine reserved property to true to use Linux.
+I struggled for the some time with multiple provisioning errors after I noticed this blog post by the the Azure App Service team.
+You should determine reserved property to be the true to use Linux.

 Note that the kind property also shows up in App Service Plans (ASP).
 At this time, the value of this property for the ASP is meaningless and has no impact on your resource.
 For example, you can set kind to “Linux” for the ASP, but that won’t make your ASP a Linux ASP; the reserved property is what makes this distinction (if reserved= true, it’s a Linux ASP, otherwise it’s a Windows ASP).